tomeryeh/demo/cabble/README.md

 </span>

-### How the User Interface work ?
-A brief overview of Cabble can be found [here](./docs/overview.md).

-### What will you learn with this demo ?
+## What will you learn with this demo ?
-Basically in Cabble, an user need to know all the others users in a boundbox around him.
+Basically in Cabble, an user need to know all the others users in a boundingbox around him.

 This requirement is done by using the geolocalisation filtering from Kuzzle.